-Malia LOVED ice cream and when on a last family trip together on her Make-A-Wish trip, her family had ice cream for breakfast at Give Kids the World.
+Malia LOVED ice cream and when on the last family trip together on her Make-A-Wish trip, her family had ice cream for breakfast at giving Kids the World.

 She says, “It got our family through the day with a lot of laughter mixed with those tears and gave us something to look forward to all day as the pictures kept coming in.
 All day my other two daughters would say, “Let’s check the computer again, Mom!”.